Skip to main content

 Once you have finished customizing your Balloon and Leader Line settings, click the Update button to save your selections and your new settings will be applied.

-πŸ’‘ By default, the Balloon Color / Size function will update all balloons when saved.
+πŸ’‘ By default, this will update all balloons when saved.
 However, you can used the dotted square Select Multiple Annotations tool to select a group of balloons to update, instead of all.

 What do you do when you missed a characteristic while ballooning?
 With GroundControl, you no longer have to start from scratch β€” you can insert a balloon after the fact.

-Instead of deleting balloons, you should try the Insert in Place mode, which will insert a balloon at the characteristic number of your choice, and automatically reorder all other balloons to compensate.
+Instead of deleting balloons, you should try the Insert Balloon mode, which will insert a balloon at the characteristic number of your choice, and automatically reorder all other balloons to compensate.
 You can find this in the toolbar.
-Click the blue Insert in Place button.
-When it has turned green, you are in Insert in Place mode.
+Click the blue Insert Balloon button.
+When it has turned green, you are in Insert mode.

-πŸ’‘ If you are unable to select which balloon you want to insert in the place of, ensure that Annotation Mode is currently off.
+πŸ’‘ If you are unable to select which balloon you want to insert in the place of, ensure that Ballooning Mode is currently off.

 Sub-Ballooning